-Canetti is the third major author and theorist on crowd psychology, following Hannah Arendt (The Origins of Totalitarianism) and José Ortega y Gasset (The Revolt of the Masses).
-Both Arendt and Ortega have Jupiter in Cancer, a placement whose significations include crowd psychology.
-Although Canetti has no planets in Cancer in his horoscope, he published his most well-known work, Crowds and Power, in 1960, shortly after the start of his Level 1 Cancer period on October 10, 1959, according to Zodiacal Releasing from the Lot of Spirit.
+Canetti is the third major author and theorist of crowd psychology examined in this series, following Hannah Arendt (The Origins of Totalitarianism) and José Ortega y Gasset (The Revolt of the Masses).
+Both Arendt and Ortega have Jupiter in Cancer, a placement whose significations include the psychology of crowds and collective behavior.
+Although Canetti has no planets in Cancer, he published his most famous work, Crowds and Power, in 1960, shortly after the beginning of his Level 1 Cancer period on October 10, 1959, according to Zodiacal Releasing from the Lot of Spirit.

 ADB Rodden Rating AA, BC/BR in hand, 1:00 AM, ASC 6GE58